Node.js import.meta: URLs, Caching & Module State

 module.exportsas the code runs.

-The CJS cache, by contrast, is a JavaScript object. delete require.cache[key] is a property deletion on a regular Object.
-The old Module instance remains in memory as long as anything references it, but the next require() won't find it and will create a fresh one.
-Crude.
-Effective enough for development hot-reload workflows.
-Insufficient for anything more sophisticated.
+The CommonJS cache is much simpler. delete require.cache[key] is a property deletion on a regular object.
+The old Module instance stays in memory as long as anything references it, but the next require() will miss the cache and create a fresh one.
+That is crude, but effective enough for some development hot-reload workflows and insufficient for anything that needs complete graph replacement.

 Circular Dependencies